 need to ensure that any UK Visa and/or Immigration clearance that you are required to have in order to study in the UK is valid at the time that you enrol and will continue for the duration of your study.
 The College may request that you provide evidence of your Visa or Immigration clearance.
 The College may refuse to enrol you should you not have or are unable to provide evidence of appropriate immigration clearance.
 It is your responsibility to ensure that all appropriate visas are obtained, and the College will not be responsible for any loss suffered as a result of failure to obtain the correct visa or clearance.

-You acknowledge that the College has not made any statements or promises to you about the level of qualification that you will receive on completion of the course; and that the level of award that you will receive will be determined by continual assessment of your work throughout the course against the academic grading of the College or the University Partner (as applicable).
+You acknowledge that the College has not made any statements or promises to you about the level of qualification that you will receive on completion of the course; and that the level of award that you will receive will be determined by continual assessment of your work throughout the course / examination against the academic grading of the College or the University Partner (as applicable).

 1.4 Assessment and Academic Regulations

-You will be subject to the academic and assessment regulations of either the Awarding University if your programme is approved by a University Partner, or by the College’s Assessment Regulations if you are studying a Pearson Higher National Diploma or Certificate.
-The University Partners all have regulations and policies available on their websites and the College’s document is available on its Blackboard ‘HE Info Hub’ site or from the HE Team via HE@btc.ac.uk.
+You will be subject to the academic and assessment regulations of either the Awarding University if your programme is approved by a University Partner, or by the College’s Assessment Policy if you are studying a Pearson Higher National Diploma or Certificate.
+The University Partners all have regulations and policies available on their websites and the College’s documents are available on the website or from the HE Team via HE@btc.ac.uk.

 You are advised to review these in detail prior to undertaking any academic assessments.